Cais/bns-featured-tag/readme.txt

 == Changelog ==
 = 2.0 =
 * Documentation and code format updates
+* Add 'no_excerpt' option
+* Linked Featured Image to post

 = 1.9.2 =
 * confirmed compatible with WordPress 3.4